-In accordance with Rules 16 and 24(f) of the Federal Rules of Civil Procedure and 28 U.S.C. §§471, et seq. the parties will be encouraged to limit initial discovery to that necessary for the parties to evaluate the case for settlement.
-The judicial officer will provide the parties an opportunity to explore alternatives to completing discovery, filing case-dispositive motions, and going to trial.
-At any time during the pretrial proceedings when the judicial officer determines that the parties might benefit from meeting and considering alternatives to continued litigation, the case may be set for a settlement conference, Settlement Week mediation, or other method for dispute resolution permitted under S.D.
-Ohio L.R., 53.1.
+In accordance with Rules 16 and 26(f) of the Federal Rules of Civil Procedure, and with 28 U.S.C. §471 et seq., the parties are encouraged to limit initial discovery to only that necessary for the parties to evaluate the case for settlement.
+The Court will provide the parties an opportunity to explore alternatives to the completion of all discovery, the filing of dispositive motions, and trial.
+The case may be set for a settlement conference with the Court, A Settlement Week mediation or any other method of alternative dispute resolution permitted under S.D.
+Ohio L.R.
+16.3 if, at any time during the pretrial proceedings, the District Judge or Magistrate Judge determines that the parties may benefit from such procedure.